JeanHuguesRobert/StructEnv/README.md

     to be simple, flexible, and compatible with common environment variable formats.

+    This is version 1.
+To enable it, the .env content to process MUST invoke the 'version' plugin.

 2. Terminology

     Key: A string identifier used to access a value.